Joe Navarro’s Ten Body Language Guidelines

 You may be the best observer in the world, but if you can’t do it subtly then you may as well give up now.
 If others are cognisant that you are observing them then that will affect their behavior.
 They may feel uncomfortable, and you may see sign of stress or pacifying behaviors.
 Learn to use your periphery vision to observe what is going on around you.
 And most of all practice, practice, practice.
 Like any good skill, you will need to practice observing others to get good at it.
 Before you know it, you will be observing everything going on around you without you even realizing it at all!

 Joe Navarro’s ‘ten commandments’ are useful reminders about some of the fundamentals of how to best observe and decode nonverbal communication.
 Understanding the intricacies of body language and nonverbal communication can take many years of study.
 Joe Navarro has spent a lifetime perfecting his skills but will frequently remind his students about the importance of the basics, including these ten key rules.
 Students at his Body Language Academy by Joe Navarro practice using these rules throughout the program.
 For anybody interested in the study of body language, however, these simple guidelines can help to open up the world of nonverbal communication and provide clear direction on what is important.
-For more information please visit www.jnbodylangagueacademy.com.
+For more information visit jnbodylangagueacademy, where you can learn more about body language programs.

 David Stephens is the Program Manager and Senior Mentor at the Body Language Academy by Joe Navarro.
 He is a world-leading body language expert and mentors students and organizations from around the world to help them better understand and apply the principles of nonverbal communication and decision making in everyday life.